jlu5/SupyPlugins/NoTrigger/README.md

 To enable NoTrigger, set the `plugins.NoTrigger.enable` config option `True` for the channels in question.
 You can find a list of NoTrigger's options (toggling the things mentioned above) by running `config list plugins.NoTrigger`.

-## Longer description/Backstory on why I wrote this
+## Background with examples
-Sometimes when you have a public development channel with many bots residing in it, someone will come along and do something really evil: that is, create a huge message loop by chaining all your innocent bots together!
+Sometimes when you have a public development channel with many bots residing in it, someone will come along and do something really evil: chaining these bots together to create a huge message loop.

-For example:
+#### Before:

 ```
 <evilperson> !echo @echo $echo &echo abcdefg